 PCH meaning: what is Personal Contract Hire?

-What is Personal Contract Hire?
+What is Personal Contract Hire (PCH)?

 How does Personal Contract Hire work?

-Eligibility
+1. Eligibility

 You’ve found the car you want to lease, so before you sign any kind of financial agreement, you’ll have to undergo a credit check.
 However, the checks for PCH deals tend to be less stringent than for a PCP, HP, or personal loan to finance the car.

-First payment
+2. First payment

 Your initial payment will be equal to anywhere from three to 12 months of regular payments.
 You will choose the amount you want to pay upfront, but bear in mind that the more you pay upfront, the lower your regular monthly instalments will be.

-Monthly payments
+3. Monthly payments

 You’ll then make monthly payments for as long as the term of your agreement.
 Again, you can often choose how long this is at the start of the process, but most PCH deals tend to last 24, 36 or 48 months.

-Hand the car back
+4. Hand the car back

 At the end of the PCH agreement, all you have to do is return the car to the finance company.
-There’s no option to buy the vehicle outright, but you might be able to extend the PCH, if the leasing company agrees.
+There’s no option to buy the car outright, but you might be able to extend the PCH, if the leasing company agrees.
 You must return the car with all original documents and in good condition: you will be liable for any damage considered to be above and beyond general wear and tear.

-What are the pros and cons of Personal Contract Hire?
+Pros and cons of Personal Contract Hire

 Is Personal Contract Hire right for me?